A trade mark is a way of identifying a unique product or service.

 Examples of trade marks include:

-the phrase/word ‘The Airpocket’
+- the phrase/word ‘The Airpocket’

-the flying red kangaroo on the tail of Qantas planes.
+- the flying red kangaroo on the tail of Qantas planes.

 Examples of designs include:

-the new shape of the seat on an ergonomic chair
+- the new shape of the seat on an ergonomic chair

-The new visual features of a Breville juicer
+- the new visual features of a Breville juicer

 You must use your trade mark or it can be removed for non-use

-‘We still had clients using iScore, so I briefed my lawyers.
-But we didn’t really have a huge problem with the gaming company using the similar name given they worked in a separate area,’ Graham said.
+That was not true and so the Australian company briefed its lawyers.
+‘We still had clients using iScore.
+But we didn’t really have a huge problem with the gaming company using a similar name given they work in a separate area,’ Graham said.